-Gold mining would have it’s up and downs in the Black Mountains until the early 1900’s.
-An official town began to form around 1904, complete with a Post Office, when the Vi-vian Mining Company began operations.
+Gold mining would have its ups and downs in the Black Mountains until the early 1900s.
+An official town began to form around 1904, complete with a Post Office when the Vi-vian Mining Company began operations.
 The tent city called Vivian quickly grew as miners flocked to the area.
 Between 1904 and 1907 the mine yielded over $3,000,000 and a large gold find at the Tom Reed Mine in 1908 brought in $13,000,000.
 In 1909 the town changed its name in honor of Olive Oatman.

 When Route 66 was first built in the 1920s, several supporters worked to have the road parallel the railroad through Yucca, where its supporters lived.
 However, Oatman was at its peak as a mining community and had more clout.
 So, even though it made the drive more difficult on those old Model-T’s, the road took the hazardous journey up Sitgreaves Pass and bypassed Yucca.

 By 1930, it was estimated that 36 million dollars worth of gold had come from the mines.
-The town boasted two banks, seven hotels, twenty saloons and ten stores.
-There were over 10,000 people living in Oatman “area”.
+The town boasted two banks, seven hotels, 20 saloons, and 10 stores.
+There was over 10,000 people living in Oatman “area”.

 During the Second World War, the government needed other metal types for the war effort, so the miners were taken to other areas and the Oatman mines were closed, leaving the gold to wait for better times.